 Extended Metric: Object Classification Range

 When it comes to measuring how well automotive LiDAR systems perceive the space around them, manufacturers commonly agree that it is valuable to determine their detection range.
 To optimize safety, the on-board computer system should detect obstacles as far ahead as possible.
 The speed with which they can do so theoretically determines whether control systems can plan and perform timely, evasive maneuvers.
-(This is how the earlier example of 230M at 10% reflectivity was calculated.)
-However, AEye believes that detection range is a required, but insufficient measurement in this scenario.
-Ultimately, it’s the control system’s ability to classify an object (here we refer to low level classification [e.g., blob plus dimensionality]) that enables it to decide on a basic course of action.
+AEye believes that detection range is a required, but insufficient metric.
+Ultimately, it is the perception system’s ability to classify an object and pass along accurate and timely information to the control system that enables the control system to decide on a basic course of action.

-What matters most then, is not only how quickly an object can be detected, but how quickly it can be identified and classified, a threat-level decision made, and an appropriate response calculated.
+What matters most is not only how quickly an object can be detected, but how quickly it can be identified and classified, a threat-level decision made, and an appropriate response calculated.
 A single point detection is indistinguishable from noise.
-Therefore, we will use a common industry definition for detection which involves persistence in adjacent shots per frame and/or across frames.
-For example, we might require 5 detects on an object per frame (5 points at the same range) and/or from frame-to-frame (1 single related point in 5 consecutive frames) to declare that a detection is a valid object.
-At 20Hz, that takes .25 seconds to define a simple detect.
+Therefore, we use a common industry definition for detection which involves persistence in adjacent shots per frame and/or across frames.
+We require five detects on an object per frame (five points at the same range) and/or from frame-to-frame (one single related point in five consecutive frames) to declare that a detection is a valid object.
+At 20Hz, it takes .25 seconds to define a simple detect.

 Currently, classification typically takes place in the perception stack.
-It’s at this point that objects are labeled and eventually more clearly identified.
+It’s at this point that objects are labeled and, eventually, more clearly identified.
 This data is used to predict behavior patterns or trajectories.
-The more the sensor can provide classification attributes, the faster the perception system can confirm.
-AEye argues that a better measurement for assessing this critical automotive LiDAR capability is its ability to impact Object Classification Range.
+The more the sensor can provide classification attributes, the faster the perception system can confirm and classify.
+AEye argues that a better measurement for assessing this critical automotive LiDAR capability is its ability to impact object classification range.
 This metric reduces the unknowns – such as latency associated with noise suppression (e.g., N of M detections) – early in the perception stack, pinpointing the salient information.

-As a relatively new field, the definition of how much data is necessary for classification in automotive LiDAR has not yet been defined.
-Thus, we propose that adopting perception standards used by video classification provides a valuable provisional definition.
+As a relatively new field, the definition of how much data is necessary for classification in automotive LiDAR has not yet been specified.
+Thus, we propose that perception standards used by video classification offer a valuable proxy definition.
 According to video standards, enabling classification begins with a 3×3 pixel grid of an object.
 Under this definition, an automotive LiDAR system might be assessed by how fast it is able to generate a high-quality, high-resolution 3×3 point cloud that enables the perception stack to comprehend objects and people in a scene.

 Generating a 3×3 point cloud is a struggle for conventional LiDAR systems.
 While many systems tout an ability to manifest point clouds comprising half a million or more points in one second, there is a lack of uniformity in these images.
-These fixed angular sampling patterns can be difficult for classification routines because the domain controller has to grapple with half a million points per second that are, in many cases, out of balance with the resolution required for the critical sampling of the object in question.
-Such an askew “mish-mash” of points means it needs to do additional interpretation, putting extra strain on CPU resources.
+These fixed sampling patterns can be difficult for classification routines because the domain controller has to grapple with half a million points per second that are, in many cases, out of balance with the resolution required for the critical sampling of the object in question.
+Such a broad sample of points means it needs to perform additional interpretation, straining CPU resources.

 Figure 4.
 Packing a dense 3×3 grid around a detect allows the collection of more useful data and greatly speeds up classification.
-In “Scan 1” on the left we have a single detect on a vehicle.
-Rather than wait for the next frame to resample this vehicle (as is the traditional mode in LiDAR) we instead quickly form a dedicated dense ROI, as indicated in “Scan 2” on the right.
-This is done almost immediately after the initial single detect, and before completing the next scan.
+In “Scan 1” on the left, we have a single detect on a vehicle.
+Rather than wait for the next frame to resample this vehicle (as is typical in conventional LiDAR) we instead quickly form a Dynamic ROI (as seen in “Scan 2”).
+This is done immediately after the initial single detect, and before completing the next scan.

-Returning to the “Search, Acquire, Act” framework, once we have acquired a target and determined that it is valid (and is potentially encroaching on our planned path) we can allocate more shots to it and take action if need be.
+Returning to the “Search, Acquire, and Act” framework, once we have acquired a target and determined that it is valid and a possible threat, we can allocate more shots for classification and take action if need be.
 Alternatively, if we determine that the target is not an immediate threat, we can more fully interrogate the object for additional classification data or simply track it with a few shots per scan.

 Use Case: Unprotected Left-Hand Turn

 The fundamental value of being able to classify objects at range is greatest in instances where the identity of the object defines a specific and immediate response from the vehicle.
 An excellent example of this is encountering a school bus full of children.
-The faster that object is classified specifically as a school bus, the faster the autonomous vehicle can initiate an appropriate protocol – slowing the vehicle and deploying other tools such as Instantaneous Resolution (Triggered ROIs) in areas around the school bus to immediately capture any movement of children toward the path of the vehicle.
-This would enable similarly specific responses for police cars, ambulances, fire trucks, or any vehicle whose presence would require the autonomous vehicle to alter how it interrogates the scene and/or change its speed or path.
+The faster that object is classified specifically as a school bus, the faster the autonomous vehicle can initiate an appropriate protocol – slowing the vehicle and deploying other tools, such as instantaneous resolution (Triggered ROIs), in areas around the school bus to immediately capture any movement of children toward the path of the vehicle.
+This capability enables similarly specific responses for police cars, ambulances, fire trucks, or any vehicle that would require the autonomous vehicle to alter how it interrogates the scene and/or change its speed or path.

 The AEye Advantage

 In this white paper, we have discussed why reducing the time between object detections within the same frame is critical.
-As capturing multiple detects at the same point/object are required to fully comprehend an object or scene, measuring object revisit rate is a more critical metric for automotive LiDAR than frame rate.
+As capturing multiple detects of the same point/object is required to fully comprehend an object or scene, measuring object revisit rate is a more critical metric for automotive LiDAR than frame rate.

-Additionally, we have argued that quantifying (angular) resolution is insufficient.
-It is important to further quantify instantaneous resolution because intelligent, agile resolution is more efficient and provides greater safety through faster response times, especially when pairing ROIs with convolutional neural networks (a future paper).
+In addition, we have argued that quantifying resolution is insufficient.
+It is more important to quantify instantaneous resolution because intelligent, agile resolution is more efficient and provides greater safety through faster response times, especially when pairing ROIs with convolutional neural networks (the subject of a future paper).

-Last, we have shown the criticality of moving from measuring a basic detection range to measuring how quickly an object can be identified and classified.
+Last, we have shown that it is critical to advance beyond measuring detection range, and instead, measure object classification range (i.e., how quickly an object can be identified and classified).
 It is not simply enough to quantify a distance at which a potential object can be detected at the sensor.
 One must also quantify the latency from the actual event to the sensor detection – plus the latency from the sensor detection to the CPU decision.
 Under this framework, the more attributes a LiDAR system can provide, the faster a perception system can classify.

-While groundbreaking in its time, earlier LiDAR sensors passively search with scan patterns that are fixed in both time and space.
-A new generation of intelligent sensors extends their capabilities and moves from passive detection of objects to active search and identification of classification attributes of objects in real time.
+While groundbreaking in their time, conventional LiDAR sensors passively search with scan patterns that are fixed in both time and space.
+A new generation of intelligent sensors moves from passive detection of objects to active search and identification of classification attributes of objects in real time.
 As perception technology and sensor systems evolve, it is imperative that metrics used to measure their capabilities also evolve.

 The agile iDAR system enables the type of toolkit that reduces latency and bandwidth in a dramatic way.
-It allows for dynamic “Search, Acquire, Act” functions to be implemented at the sensor level, mimicking the process of human perception: new objects can be detected efficiently, classified with multiple supporting sensors, acted upon if the object is perceived as an immediate threat, fully interrogated for more information about the object, or tracked with real-time data.
-Therefore, equipped with iDAR, an autonomous vehicle can spot hazards sooner and respond more quickly and accurately than other sensor systems.
-This avoids accidents and gives credibility to the safety promise of self-driving vehicles.
+It allows for the “Search, Acquire, and Act” functions to be implemented at the sensor level.
+Mimicking the process of human perception, new objects can be detected efficiently, classified with multiple supporting sensors, acted upon, fully interrogated for more information, or tracked with real-time data.
+Therefore, equipped with iDAR, an autonomous vehicle can spot hazards sooner and respond more quickly and accurately than it could using other sensor systems, avoiding accidents and giving credibility to the safety promise of self-driving vehicles.